A legal philosophy built on honesty

 The Bond Is Set and You Can Pay It, But How Do You Get Out?

-If the judge at the APC sets a bond that you believe you or someone you know can pay for you, there are several things you should consider.
+If the judge sets a bond that you believe you or someone you know can pay for you, there are several things you should consider.
 First, a bond cannot be posted until you are seen in front of a judicial officer.
-This means that you cannot walk into the APC, pay your bond, and then walk out.
-Second, you cannot pay your own bond.
-You must have someone else do it for you.
+This means that you cannot walk into the jail, pay your bond, and then walk out.
 Finally, even if you do pay the bond, some Judges may choose to increase your bond after it has been paid based on the charges that the prosecutor chooses to file against you.
-This will most likely happen if, for instance, your charge at the APC was a misdemeanor and the prosecutor chose to file a felony instead of or in addition to the misdemeanor.
-You should be advised by the APC judge that this may happen.
+This will most likely happen if, for instance, your initial charge was a misdemeanor and the prosecutor chose to file a felony instead of or in addition to the misdemeanor.
+You should be advised by the judge that this may happen.

 Your First Appearance in Superior Court

-Typically, the APC judge will set your case for a hearing in one of the Superior Courts the following business day.
-However, as stated earlier, the prosecutor sometimes has seventy-two hours from the time of your first appearance in front of the judge at the APC to file charges.
-Therefore, the hearing scheduled by the APC in Superior Court may get pushed out until after the seventy-two hours.
+Typically, the initial judge will set your case for a hearing in one of the Superior Courts the following business day.
+However, as stated earlier, the prosecutor sometimes has seventy-two hours from the time of your first appearance in front of the initial judge to file charges.
+Therefore, the hearing scheduled in Superior Court may get pushed out until after the seventy-two hours.
 If the prosecutor chooses not to file charges and instead files a Notice of Intent Not to File, you should be released.

 If the prosecutor does file charges, the staff in the Superior Court your case is assigned to will transfer all the information from the “MC” cause number through the Sherriff’s system to a new cause number based on your actual charges through Odyssey.
 This information may include your bond, the probable cause findings, any holds, pre-trial release conditions, and no contact orders.
 The Superior Court staff will then close out the “MC” cause number and dispose of the case, leaving only the new file with your new cause number and actual charges open.
 If the “MC” case is not closed, there will be issues further down the line if you are ever released from custody on your own recognizance or by paying a bond.